taivlam/desaturate-all-ng/README.md

 * Submit to GNOME Extensions
     * Rename extension
 * Get rid of keyboard shortcut (what the heck is that compiled schema file?)
+* True endgame is getting this implemented in GNOME's built-in Accessibility settings so this extension can be permanently retired
+    * Don't misconstrue this desire for laziness
+    * I don't want to be developing this (potentially) forever
 * Remaining info has been moved here:

 ~~The default keyboard shortcut to toggle desaturation is `<Super>`+`e`.
 You can change this shortcut key using `gsettings`.
 For example, to change the keyboard